CrowdStrike/Cloud-AWS/Control-Tower/documentation/implementation-guide.md

     The StackSet will configure two resources:

         * IAM Role named ``FalconDiscover``
-        * Lambda functon to register the account with Falcon Discover service
+        * Lambda function to register the account with Falcon Discover service

     Verify that the IAM role has been configured in the new account: